Activity

 • Numerous opportunities for cross curricular connections depending on learning objectives – Science, Social Studies, Math, Visual Arts, Personal Wellness, Physical Education, Technology.

-CEFR reference tool – French
+CEFR tool – French

-CEFR reference tool – English
+CEFR tool – English

 Reflect on ways to integrate outdoor learning with your language learning objectives: